It’s quite easy to change a cell’s height and width in Excel.

 This means that the user won’t be able to change the row height or column width in this worksheet.

-If you go to any a row header or column header and put your cursor at the edge of the header, you would see that your icon would not change (which earlier used to change into a double-pointed arrow and allow you to change the row height or column it by clicking and dragging the cursor)
+If you go to any row header or column header and put your cursor at the edge of the header, you would see that your icon would not change (which earlier used to change into a double-pointed arrow and allow you to change the row height or column height by clicking and dragging the cursor)

 Similarly, if you select any cell in the worksheet, click the Home tab, and then click on the Format option, you would see that the Row Height and Column Width options are now grayed out.